Skip to main content

 Borrowed Car Accidents: Who Pays?

 You love borrowing your sister's sports car.
 It's so much faster than your reliable but boring commuter hybrid.
-She doesn't need to worry about an accident because you are always careful and have full coverage insurance, right?
-Except this time your history of defensive driving didn't work out.
-You were involved in a three-car collision and her sports car was totaled.
-You might be wondering who pays in a borrowed car accident scenario.
-The simple answer in most states is: let's hope your sister has an excellent car insurance policy.
+She doesn't need to worry about an auto accident because you are always careful and have full auto insurance coverage, right?
+Except this time, your history of defensive driving didn't work out.
+You were involved in a three-car collision, and her sports car received substantial property damage.

 Car Insurance Follows the Car, Not the Driver

 Keeping with the above example, if your sister has adequate coverage and you were the cause of the accident due to negligence or some other reason, your sister's liability coverage would pay for the other driver's damage and possibly injuries up to the policy limit.
-Your sister would file the claim and be responsible for any resulting deductible.
+Your sister would file the claim and have responsibility for any resulting deductible.
 If her coverage isn't enough, that's where yours might cover the rest (assuming you have insurance).

 Excluded Drivers